joeladams/patternlets/patternlets/java-OpenMPI/README.txt

 	https://www.open-mpi.org/faq/?category=java

-and the 'java' folder at the following site the Java classes' details:
+and the 'java' folder at the following site for the Java classes' details:

 	https://github.com/open-mpi/ompi/tree/master/ompi/mpi/java